fraserivison/apex-adventures/README.md

 ## Testing

+I've rigorously tested each facet of the Apex Adventures website to ensure a robust and user-friendly platform.
+The interactive nature of the navigation bar has been thoroughly examined, providing seamless transitions between pages such as Home, Gallery, and Contact.
+The footer maintains its consistency across all pages, featuring dynamically resizing social media links to prevent stacking on smaller screens, enhancing both aesthetics and functionality.

+The clickable main heading/logo ensures an intuitive user experience, offering a convenient way to navigate back to the home page.
+In terms of responsiveness, I've meticulously examined the site on various screen sizes, implementing media queries to tailor the layout for specific devices.
+Notably, below 480px, I've ensured that #hero-1 and #main-1 dynamically shrink, preserving a visually balanced image display.

+The photo gallery has been designed to be responsive, intelligently stacking images on top of each other on smaller screens, optimizing the viewing experience.
+Furthermore, the map and booking form seamlessly adapt on smaller screens, with the map shifting below the booking form on phones to enhance visibility.
+The footer icons have been crafted to appear smaller when the screen size is 280px or below, preventing stacking and maintaining an organized layout.

+Extensive cross-browser testing has been conducted to guarantee compatibility across diverse platforms.
+Apex Adventures has been tested on popular browsers, including Chrome, Firefox, Safari, and Edge, ensuring a consistent and enjoyable experience for users regardless of their chosen browser.
+This meticulous testing process instills confidence that the website is not only visually appealing but also highly functional, meeting the needs of users across a diverse array of devices and browsers.

 ## Bugs
 Potential bug in the footer- not able to space the icons evenly using normal code so have used gap: 20px to fix issue to the icons appear center on all screen sizes.